 JPMorgan Chase & Co.
-(JPM), the largest U.S. bank by assets, named Jeff Urwin chief executive officer of Asia Pacific, replacing Gaby Abdelnour, who is leaving the firm.
+(JPM:US), the largest U.S. bank by assets, named Jeff Urwin chief executive officer of Asia Pacific, replacing Gaby Abdelnour, who is leaving the firm.

 Urwin, 56, will add the role to his duties as head of global investment banking coverage, the New York-based firm said in a statement today.
 He will move to Hong Kong from New York in May and report to Jes Staley, CEO of the investment bank.
 Abdelnour told JPMorgan last month he planned to step down this summer to pursue personal interests, according to a March memo.